Mary Ainsworth: Early work

 Mary Ainsworth followed her husband when a position as a forensic psychologist brought him to Baltimore.
 She spoke on clinical psychology at The Johns Hopkins University.
 In 1958, she was given a permanent position as an associate professor of developmental psychology.
 During this time at Johns Hopkins, Ainsworth's professional relationship with John Bowlby grew.
 While he had previously been a mentor, they started working together as equal partners, exchanging paper drafts for comments and finding the time to meet on rare occasions, since he was still primarily in London.
-Bowlby gave Ainsworth a copy of his new paper "The Nature of the Child’s Tie to His Mother" for her comments and Ainsworth was able to provide Bowlby information on her studies of infant-mother attachment in Uganda.
+Bowlby gave Ainsworth a copy of his new paper "The Nature of the Child's Tie to His Mother" for her comments and Ainsworth was able to provide Bowlby information on her studies of infant-mother attachment in Uganda.

 Ainsworth underwent a difficult divorce in 1960, but continued with her research.
 She had an opportunity to present the findings from her Uganda study at a Tavistock Mother-Infant Interaction Study Group in London.
 It was her first time publicly presenting results, and the reactions were not enthusiastic.
-The primary question that developmental psychologists brought up was her definition for "attachment."
-Ainsworth was motivated by this and other questions to create a catalogue of behaviors like "crying when the mother left the room, following her, greeting her on return with smiling, vocalization, excited bouncing, reaching or approach behavior" that she could use to qualify attachment.
+The primary question that developmental psychologists brought up was her definition of "attachment."
+Ainsworth was motivated by this and other questions to create a catalogue of behaviors like "crying when the mother left the room, following her, greeting her on return with smiling, vocalization, excited bouncing, reaching or approaching behavior" that she could use to qualify attachment.